Arpita-deb/Bellabeat-fitness-app/README.md

 # Phase-3 PROCESS

-1. Choosing the tools:
+1. **Choosing the tools:**
-   For data processing and cleaning I'm using R programming language and RStudio as IDE.
+   For data processing and cleaning I used R programming language and RStudio as IDE.

-2. Checking the data for errors:
+2. **Checking the data for errors:**
-   1. After importing the files, saved them in different dataframes namely activity and hourly_sleep
+   1. After importing the files, saved them in different data frames *activity* and *hourly_sleep*
-   2. Checked their datatypes using spec() function.
+   2. Checked their data types using spec() function.
    3. Checked for null values.
 There was none.
-   4. Checked for duplicates, and removed 3 duplicate entries from hourly_sleep dataset.
+   4. Checked for duplicates, and removed 3 duplicate entries from *hourly_sleep* dataset.

-3. Transforming the data to work with it effectively:
+3. **Transforming the data to work with it effectively:**
    1. Changed the column names for more consistent and cleaner names using clean_names() function from janitor package.
 It changed the CamelCase names to lower_snake_case names.
    2. Created two copies of the cleaned data.
 Used the copied data for analysis.

-4. Document the cleaning process.
+4. **Document the cleaning process:**
-   1. All the data processing and transforming steps been documented in this report as well as in the code as well.
+   All the data-processing and transforming steps been documented in this report as well as in the code as well.

 # Phase-4 ANALYSIS

-In this phase of data analysis process we're going to-
+The following steps are taken to analyse the data-
-1. Aggregate the data :
+1. **Aggregate the data:**
-   Merged the two datasets into one final data set 'daily_activity_sleep'.
+   Merged the two datasets into one final data set *daily_activity_sleep*.

-2. Organize and format the data:
+2. **Organize and format the data:**
    Selected the only columns required for the analysis.

-3. Perform calculations:
+3. **Perform calculations:**

-  1. Performed descriptive statistics on the numerical column and visualized the results through histograms.
+  1. Performed descriptive statistics on the numerical columns and visualized the results through histograms.

   2. Created a correlation matrix to find out the strength of relations between various variables.